njohnsn/ClearPassAndELK/README.md

 # ClearPassAndELK

+*NOTE:*  I'm archiving ths repository as we are no longer using ELK to archive ClearPass transactions

 ## Introduction

 The purpose of this repository is to provide a place to store files and instructions that allow you to utilize an ELK (Elasticsearch, Logstash, Kibanna) server to store and analyze SYSLOG data from Aruba ClearPass.